Urera: Description

 Urera are lianas, shrubs, and small trees.
 Climbing species root along the stems and can reach the crowns of the trees they use for support.
 Some are spiny.
 They almost always have urticating hairs, often on bumps in the epidermis.
 These are stiff, stinging trichomes with swollen bases.
 The leaves are variable in shape and venation, and help in the identification of species.
 Also useful is the varying appearance and arrangement of cystoliths on the leaf surface.
 The inflorescence is a divided, branching panicle of flowers.
 Most species are dioecious, but a few are monoecious.
 Most species have male flowers with either four or five stamens and tepals.
 Female flowers generally have four uneven, free to mostly fused tepals.
 The fruit is an achene covered in orange or red flesh.

 Systematics and taxonomy

-About 113 species epithets have been published for the genus.
-Many species have been transferred to other genera, including Boehmeria, Dendrocnide, Girardinia, Gyrotaenia, Laportea, and Obetia.
-It is not clear how many valid species currently belong in Urera, with estimates ranging from 17 to 75.
-The genus is not well known, with current knowledge dependent mainly on outdated studies, and there is little agreement regarding its taxonomy.

 The genus Urera was first described by Charles Gaudichaud-Beaupré in 1826 in his review of the studies done on Louis de Freycinet's voyage of the Uranie.
 He noted its distinctness, proposing the subtribe Urereae.
 This was later raised to the rank of tribe, and subsequently merged into Urticeae.

-Urera was expanded to include the monospecific genus Scepocarpus.
-Analysis of trnL-F chloroplast DNA sequence data suggests that Urera could be sister to Poikilospermum within the Urticaceae.

 No botanical monographs have been devoted to Urera since 1869.
 Knowledge of the systematics of the genus has accumulated mainly from new descriptions of species and floristic accounts.